stateful/vscode-marquee/CONTRIBUTING.md

 }
 ```

-Add the new package to the workspace list in [`/package.json`](https://github.com/stateful/vscode-marquee/blob/dcd2d832853c3b8be9d65b58e736c7d43cacdaf3/package.json#L48-L62) and import it in `/packages/gui/src/constants.ts` so it is loaded by the webview.
-A basic widget component looks as following:
+Add the new package to the workspace list in [`/package.json`](https://github.com/stateful/vscode-marquee/blob/dcd2d832853c3b8be9d65b58e736c7d43cacdaf3/package.json#L48-L62) also adding a new [`watch:foobar`](https://github.com/stateful/vscode-marquee/blob/main/package.json#L3383-L3399) script and import it in [`/packages/gui/src/constants.ts`](https://github.com/stateful/vscode-marquee/blob/main/packages/gui/src/constants.ts#L22-L33) so it is loaded by the webview.
+A basic `widget component` looks as following:

+`packages/widget-foobar/src/Widget.tsx:`
 ```ts
 import React, { useContext } from 'react' import { Grid, Typography } from '@mui/material'